DEEP IN THE TRENCHES OF WIKIPEDIA

-Unless you've been The Trenches of Wikipedia of editing Wikipedia over the past several years, you'll be shocked by the story you're about to hear.
+Unless you've been deep in the trenches of editing Wikipedia over the past several years, you'll be shocked by the story you're about to hear.

 Evidence of everything described in this story had to first be collected before this story could be published,